gauniverseorg/ga-docs/docs/Help Centre and Chat Accessibility.md

 # Help Centre and Chat Accessibility

-GA_Universe offers robust support options to assist you with any questions or issues you may encounter.
+General Admin offers robust support options to assist you with any questions or issues you may encounter.
 By clicking on the question mark icon, you can easily access the following support features:

 ### Accessing Support Options
 1. **Question Mark Icon:**